AlexInCube/AlCoTest/wiki/Setup.md

 # ⚙️ Configure .env

 You can use Docker Compose or install all dependencies and source code locally.
-But in both cases, you need to configure .env file.
+But in both cases, you need to configure .env a file.

 Also you need retrieve token, client id and enable intents on Discord Developer Portal.

 - Create file .env.production (if you developer create .env.development)
-- Fill all fields in .env.\* If the field is marked as (Optional), you can skip it.
+- Fill all fields in .env.production If the field is marked as (Optional), you can skip it (don't include field in .env.production and don't set field to "undefined").
 - (Required) To get Discord Token and enable intents, follow the [Discord Developer Portal](https://github.com/AlexInCube/AlCoTest/wiki/API-Configure#discord-developer-portal-required) section.
 - (Optional) To get YouTube cookies and bypass different errors with YouTube, follow the [YouTube](https://github.com/AlexInCube/AlCoTest/wiki/API-Configure#-youtube-cookie-optional) section
 - (Optional) To get Spotify Secret and ID, follow the [Spotify](https://github.com/AlexInCube/AlCoTest/wiki/API-Configure#spotify-optional) section.